 Due to Adaptation

 Botanists often say that classification of medical marijuana is not an easy task.
 Cannabis Ruderalis classification becomes difficult as plants have different appearances in different places of growth.
-Therefore it could be inferred that, the, Ruderalis has excellent adapting qualities with different sort of environments.
-When compared with the other variants of Cannabis, Ruderalis has low levels of psychoactive content where as they have higher levels of therapeutic compound.
+Therefore it could be inferred that, Ruderalis has excellent adapting qualities with different sorts of environments.
+When compared with the other variants of Cannabis, Ruderalis has low levels of psychoactive content whereas they have higher levels of the therapeutic compound.

-Larger forms of Ruderalis generally occur in environments which are specifically controlled and selected by the breeders.
-At same time wilder variants of Ruderalis have a completely different chemical profile and high contents of CBD.
+Larger forms of Ruderalis generally occur in environments that breeders specifically control and select.
+At the same time wilder variants of Ruderalis have a completely different chemical profile and have higher contents of CBD.
 Exposure to higher amounts of sunlight is beneficial for the Ruderalis.
-Sunlight helps the plant to generate more trichomes thereby generating more CBD.
+As a result, sunlight helps the plant to generate more trichomes thereby generating more CBD.

-However, climates of the northern parts have different effects.
+However, climates of the northern parts of the world have different effects on the plant.
 They make the plant mature faster and provide resistance to humidity.
-For that reason people sometimes consider Sativa to be ancestor of Ruderalis for their increased levels of resistance to humidity.
-Sativa have a bud form which is loose in structure.
-Some of the species from Sativa had traits of flowering much earlier and hence were considered to be next generation of Cannabis plants.
-These plants had flowering at an early stage irrespective of the content of photoperiod.
+For that reason people sometimes consider Sativa to be the ancestor of Ruderalis for their increased levels of resistance to humidity.
+Sativa has a bud form that is loose in structure.
+Some of the species from Sativa had traits of flowering much earlier and hence were considered to be the next generation of Cannabis plants.
+These plants had flowering at an early stage irrespective of the content of the photoperiod.
 Hence they were classified as Cannabis Ruderalis, the third variant of Cannabis family or also known as autoflowering plants.